HinChou/Web-Scraper/README.md

 # Web-Scraper

-1. Web Scraper for Tennis:
+1. Tennis Data:
 Las Vegas Opening and Closing Line of Tennis from Donbest.com

-2. Web Scraper for MLB:
+2. MLB Data:
 Pitcher and batter matchup data from mlb.com

-2. Web Scraper for Houses for Rent Website:
+2. Houses for Rent Data:
 Houses for rent data from http://www.58.com

-4. Web Scraper for teacher career information: Using multiprocessing module Aggregate information from several websites
+4. Teacher Career Information Data: Using multiprocessing module Aggregate information from several websites

 Why multiprocessing?
 Differences between multiprocessing and threading.